JAlcocerT/RPi/_posts/2024-01-04-rpi-ansible.md

 But let me guess, you dont have time to read all the Docs, you just want to connect the wirings and get the Data Flowing.

-If that resonates with you, keep reading - I will show you how to **leverage Ansible**, an automation tool to Spin up in few IoT Projects with the RPi.
+If that resonates with you, keep reading - I will show you how to **leverage Ansible**.

+[Ansible is an automation tool](https://jalcocert.github.io/Linux/docs/linux__cloud.md/ansible/) that Pros are using all around and it can Spin up with one liners your IoT Projects with the RPi.

 > Yep, still, you will have to connect the cables 😝
 {: .prompt-info }